hwray/PaintStageVR/README.md

 * PaintStage is a blank slate application with no rules or restrictions.
 Don't feel constrained by the basic premise outlined above!
 Other potential use cases include:
     * Visual improv-based games, such as Charades or Pictionary
     * Drawing-based chat
-    * Games that involve asymmetry and/or role-playing, such as Dungeons & Dragons (the Director fills the role of the Dungeon Master, creating environments and enemies; the Actors become miniature adventurers, exploring the world the DM has created on the stage)
+    * Games that involve asymmetry and/or role-playing, such as Dungeons & Dragons
-    * A tool for reversing social power dynamics and combating anxiety - reduce the potential stress of communicating with someone in VR by making them appear to be 1/10 your size, or putting them in a silly costume that only you can see!
     * A base template for other creative and artistic apps: sculpting, virtual graffiti, etc.